robin-rpr/csi-sshfs/README.md

       name: data-sshfs
 ```

-Then mount the volume into a pod:
+Then mount the Volume into a Pod:
 ```yaml
 apiVersion: v1
 kind: Pod